 Phone: (510) 248-1030

-Washington Sports Medicine is staffed by board-certified and fellowship trained physician
+Washington Sports Medicine is staffed by board-certified and fellowship-trained

-Russell Nord, M.D. who serves as the center's medical director.
+Russell Nord, MD, who serves as the program's medical director.

 Sports Related Concussions

 Click here or the image on the right to learn how Washington Sports Medicine is diagnosing,

 The staff also helps patients learn how to prevent future injuries and

 find ways to improve current performance.
 Washington Sports Medicine works

 Washington Outpatient Rehabilitation Center, Washington Hospital Emergency Room and other affiliates to provide a

 full range of diagnostic, treatment and rehabilitation services.

 Adult and weekend athletes aren't the only ones who need a program